groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/j2k-to-dotm.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-J2K"
+        - icon: "far fa-image"
           title: " About J2K File Format"
           content: |
             A J2K file is an image that is compressed using the wavelet compression instead of DCT compression.
-This file format is used by the Joint Photographic Experts Group (JPEG) 2000 files.
-J2K files store metadata information about the image file in XML unlike .jpeg or .jpg that use the EXIF format for this purpose.
-J2K files support 15-bit color, alpha transparency, and lossless compression.
-Several commercial APIs exist to decode JPEG 2000 imags such as J2K-Codec.
-A J2K file can be opened on Windows OS using the standard image viewers.

           link: "https://docs.fileformat.com/image/j2k/"

     format:
         # format loop
-        - icon: "far fa-file-word-o"
+        - icon: "far fa-file-DOTM"
           title: " About DOTM File Format"
           content: |
             A file with DOTM extension represents template file created with Microsoft Word 2007 or higher.
 It is similar to the popular DOCX file format other than it retains the user defined settings for reuse in case of creating new documents.
 Such documents are more often used in offices where a standard template file is generated with settings like page information, margins, default layout and macros, and is used to create new documents from it when required.
 DOTM files, however, save macros, that are a series of commands in the form of recorded actions for automatic completion of a task.
 This helps save time in carrying out actions that are repeated in completion of a task.